Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Abstract

 \section{Abstract}

-In the framework of time-dependent density-functional theory (TDDFT), the exact exchange-correlation (xc) kernel $\fxc(n,q,\omega)$ determines not only the ground-state energy but also the excited-state energies, lifetimes, and time-dependent linear density response of an arbitrary many-electron system.
-The recently developed MCP07 xc kernel of A. Ruzsinszky \textit{et al.} [Phys.
-Rev. B {\bf 101}, 245135 (2020)] yields excellent uniform-electron-gas ground-state energies.
-Furthermore, it predicts plausible plasmon lifetimes for the first time in TDDFT.
-Even with these attractive features, the application of a kernel like MCP07, which is designed for the uniform electron gas, is dubious for the description of the optical properties of real materials, as it cannot possibly capture the ultranonlocality that is necessary for exciton binding, for example.
-Indeed, it has long been known that crystal local-field effects, which are absent in the uniform electron gas, play a key role in obtaining the expected long-range behavior of the xc kernel in the optical limit.
-This effect was corroborated by the success of the bootstrap kernel in 2011.
-Here, we follow Nazarov {\it et al.} [Phys.
-Rev. Lett. {\bf 102}, 113001 (2009)] to construct, in the optical limit, the frequency-dependent xc kernel of a weakly inhomogeneous electron gas from the uniform-gas MCP07 xc kernel $\fxc(\overline{n}_0,G,\omega)$ at reciprocal lattice vectors $\bg$ and average electron density $\overline{n}_0$.
-The results we obtain are surprising and reveal the important role played by both the wavevector and the frequency dependence of the xc kernel.
+In the framework of time-dependent density functional theory (TDDFT), the exact exchange-correlation (xc) kernel $\fxc(n,q,\omega)$ determines the ground-state energy, excited-state energies, lifetimes, and the time-dependent linear density response of any many-electron system.
+The recently developed MCP07 xc kernel $\fxc(n,q,\omega)$ of A. Ruzsinszky \textit{et al.} [Phys.
+Rev. B {\bf 101}, 245135 (2020)] yields excellent uniform electron gas (UEG) ground-state energies and plausible plasmon lifetimes.
+As MCP07 is constructed to describe $\fxc$ of the UEG, it cannot capture optical properties of real materials.
+To verify this claim, we follow Nazarov {\it et al.} [Phys.
+Rev. Lett. {\bf 102}, 113001 (2009)] to construct the long-range, dynamic xc kernel, $\lim_{q\to 0}\fxc(n,q,\omega) = -\alpha(\omega)e^2/q^2$, of a weakly inhomogeneous electron gas, using MCP07 and other common xc kernels.
+The strong wavevector and frequency dependence of the ``ultranonlocality'' coefficient $\alpha(\omega)$ is demonstrated for a variety of simple metals and semiconductors.
+We examine how imposing exact constraints on an approximate kernel shapes $\alpha(\omega)$.
+Comparisons to kernels derived from correlated-wavefunction calculations are drawn.